Conservation benefit: Permanent protection of 1,600 acres of rainforest

 With this project, Seacology will protect another 1,600 acres of beautiful rainforest on the slopes of Mount Batukaru in Bali, bringing the total contiguous area protected to more than 7,100 acres.
 Seacology currently has successful forest-protection projects with three other villages in the area (Banjar Bengkel, Sarinbuana, and Banjar Anyar), dating from 2006.

-These communities are situated in the largest remaining tract of mountain rainforest left on Bali.
+These communities are situated in the largest remaining tract of mountain rainforest on Bali.
 The forest is home to a variety of hornbills and other birds, the Balinese luwak (a kind of civet), and the rare pangolin and leaf-eating monkey.

 Desa Pakraman Wongaya is a farming village of 580 families.
 Most villagers grow small crops of coffee, cacao, fruit and rice; a few work for the government.
 The village is the traditional custodian of a 1,606-acre section of intact rainforest.
 There is no access to this part of the forest except through the village.
 People in Pakraman Wongaya see the forest as their temple, and follow traditional Balinese laws called awig-awig, which forbid hunting and cutting trees there.
 Offenders are subject to fines, and in a worst-case scenario, expulsion from the village.

 The community will use a Seacology grant to renovate the village’s old community building, which is used for meetings and for Balinese dance and music (primarily gamelan) practices.
 The community also wants a place for the activities that take place under the auspices of a wide network of Balinese youth groups (pemuda pemudi), which build solidarity among youth and promote Balinese culture.Full or partial funding for this project provided by

 - The first floor of the building is complete, and the second floor has all the roof rafters and some tiles.
 The forest area is being protected.